edrflt/tabber/README.md

 ### Disclaimer
 This addon was created with the goal to fit to **my personal needs** at a **specific moment**.
-I chosed to share it with people, but I've **never intended to replace nor compete** with any other addon.
+I chose to share it with people, but I've **never intended to replace nor compete** with any other addon.

 ### Suggestions / contributions
 Feel free to contribute or suggest new features, UI or existing feature tweak.